makhmudjumanazarov/plant_village-tensorflow-dataset/README.md

 ### Description
 The PlantVillage dataset consists of more than healthy and unhealthy leaf images divided into 39 categories by species and disease.<a href= "https://arxiv.org/abs/1511.08060">Original paper URL</a>, <a href= "https://data.mendeley.com/datasets/tywbtsjrjv/1">Dataset URL</a>

--I have used the InceptionV3 CNN Model, which is pre-trained on the ImageNet dataset for classification.
+-I have used the ResNet-50 CNN Model, which is pre-trained on the ImageNet dataset for classification.
 Data augementation has been used for making the model generalize better and also to avoid overfitting.
-The model achieved an accuracy of 80% on validation set, which is decent for this dataset.
+The model achieved an accuracy of 62% on validation set, which is decent for this dataset.

 -Then I have used the VGG19 CNN Model. which is pre-trained on the ImageNet dataset for classification.
 Data augementation hasn't been used for making the model generalize better.
 The model achieved an accuracy 23% on validation set.
 This is not a good situation, but I don't understand why.

 -In last place,  I built vgg19 architecture from scratch via Tensorflow.
 I didn't use data augementation in this either for making the model generalize better.
-The model achieved an accuracy 1.25% for 10 epochs on validation set.
+The model achieved an accuracy 1.25% in 10 epochs on validation set.
 This is a bad situation, but I don't understand why.
 I think there is not enough information for each class.

 ### Dataset
 Contents of the dataset: